 To book an appointment, you will need to come into the shop.
-We require an $80 minimum cash deposit for all appointments at the time of scheduling.
+We require a $100 minimum cash deposit for all appointments at the time of scheduling.
 This amount will be credited to the end price of your tattoo.
 To avoid losing your deposit, please notify us of any changes to your appointment at least 24 hours in advance.
 All deposits are non-refundable.

 Why do you require a deposit for all appointments?

 We value our artists’ time and have imposed this rule to encourage our clients to do the same.
 The process of producing a custom art piece for someone could take a few minutes or require hours of design time.
 The deposit is collateral in case a client decides to no show or cancels an appointment.

 What can I expect the day of my appointment?